-Fortunately you now have this guide to help you identify when you have tax on your money making schemes, how much you might have to pay and when you might have to pay it.
-Unfortunately, it can’t cover every eventuality, and you’re ever in doubt, it’s recommended that you get in touch with your local tax office, or a qualified tax professional.
+We’ve created this guide to help you identify when you might have to pay tax on your money making schemes and side hustles, how much you might have to pay and when you might have to pay it.
+Unfortunately, it can’t cover every eventuality, and if you’re ever in doubt, it’s recommended that you get in touch with your local tax office, or a qualified tax professional.

 In a nutshell